 - Includes: oven rack, baking pan, air fryer rack/basket.
 Mc cubic feet: 3.
 390

-- Emerald 9-in-1 air fryer – replace your countertop convection oven!
+- Emeril’s 9-in-1 AirFryer – Replace your countertop convection oven!
 5 all-over heating elements mimic a commercial-quality oven for perfect, even cooking.
 Most convection ovens only have 3.
-12 pre-set cooking functions let you choose what you want to cook and how: custom toaster oven setting for up to 6 slices of bread, roast a whole turkey, bake desserts, air fry fried chicken, slow cooking up to 10 hours, roast vegetables, dehydrate jerky and fruit, bake crisp-crust pizza & more.
+12 pre-set cooking functions let you choose what you want to cook and how: custom toaster oven setting for up to 6 slices of bread, roast a whole turkey, bake desserts, air fry fried chicken, slow cooking up to 10 hours, roast vegetables, dehydrate jerky and fruit, bake crisp-crust pizza

-- Rotisserie stand not included-stainless-steel construction – a sleek, state-of-the art appliance to complement your kitchen and surrounding accessories, This All-in-One air fryer, rotisserie, and Dehydrator oven provides long-lasting versatility and an XL 930 cubic inch capacity.
+- Stainless-Steel Construction – A sleek, state-of-the art appliance to complement your kitchen and surrounding accessories, this all-in-one air fryer, rotisserie, and dehydrator oven provides long-lasting versatility and an XL 930 cubic inch capacity.
 Includes a crisper tray, rotisserie spit, pizza rack, baking pan, drip tray, and cook book with recipes written by Emeril himself!

 - BUNDLE INCLUDES – NuWave Bravo XL 1800-watt Smart Air Fryer Convection Oven with Integrated Digital Temperature Probe and 3-piece Brick Oven-Style Pizza Kit.